jnlentz/ConvoForge/README.md

 # ConvoForge

-ConvoForge is a comprehensive desktop application for collecting, managing, and interacting with conversational AI data.
+ConvoForge is a desktop application for collecting, managing, and interacting with conversational AI data.
 Built with Python and PyQt6, it provides a complete local environment for fine-tuning large language models (LLMs) by enabling robust data curation and direct model inference for comparative analysis.

 This tool was designed for ML engineers and researchers who need a private, efficient, and powerful way to build high-quality datasets and test fine-tuned models on their own hardware.